Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 Default value: `false`

+### ctrlprint.lines.per.index.page

+The number of lines per index page.

+Default value: `47`

+### ctrlprint.index.page.font

+A monospaced font used for the index page.
+If set to blank, the default iText monospaced font is used.
+To use different font, set this property to the directory of the font's `.ttf` file and specify the number of characters per line in the `ctrlprint.index.page.chars.per.line` property.

+Default value: ``

+### ctrlprint.index.page.chars.per.line

+The maximum number of characters, such as letters, numbers or spaces, that can be displayed on a single line.
+The number can differ depending on the selected font.

+Default value: ``

+### ctrlprint.index.page.allow.multiline.entries

+Whether or not long entries on the index page are shown in full, occupying multiple lines.
+This defaults to `false` so that each long entry is truncated and fits within a single line.
+If set to `true`, long entries are shown in full, occupying multiple lines.

+Default value: `false`

 ### annotation.incomingPDFCoordinatesStartAtTop

 The position of bookmarks in a document.
 This defaults to `false` so that the position of bookmarks is aligned to the bottom of the page, which is the "0" position on the vertical axis.
 If set to `true`, the position of bookmarks is aligned to the top of the page, which is the "0" position on the vertical axis.